Can you be a referee?

-- Region 43′s policy requires each team to have at least 1 referee active during the season in order to participate to the end-of-season tournament.
+- Region 43’s policy requires each team to have at least 1 referee active during the season in order to participate in the end-of-season tournament.

 I don’t know enough about soccer to become a referee.
 Looks like too much responsibility.

 Refereeing is easy and fun in AYSO!
 You don’t need to have any prior soccer experience.
-AYSO’s training is consider one of the best and you can take it step by step.
+AYSO’s training is considered one of the best and you can take it step by step.